zhihzhang/yi-ms/README.md

 **Online Console**

-An [Online QA Console](http://phx5qa01c-8d6b.stratus.phx.qa.ebay.com:8080/ui/console.html) & [Cloud Dev Host Console] (http://stratus-3291.stratus.dev.ebay.com:9090/ui/home.html) is provided to sent queries using a web page and display the result.
+After deployment, an [Online Console](http://host:8080/ui/console.html) is provided to sent queries using a web page and display the result.

 **Build**